Ancestral lineages in mutation-selection equilibria with moving optimum: Small mutations regime

-This shows that $ (Y_s, s \geq 0) $ satisfies the Aldous-Rebolledo criterion for tightness of stochastic processes, see \cite{aldous_stopping_1978} and \cite{rebolledo_sur_1980}.
-Since, for each fixed $ s \geq 0 $, $ Y_s $ converges in distribution to the deterministic value $ \Gamma_z(s) $, this convergence holds also for finite-dimensional marginals of $ (Y_s, s \geq 0) $.
-Together with tightness, this yields the convergence in distribution of $ (Y_s, s \geq 0) $ in the Skorokhod topology to the deterministic process $ (\Gamma_z(s), s \geq 0) $.
-Given that the limit is continuous, the convergence also holds in the uniform topology, moreover, since the limit is deterministic, the convergence also holds in probability, hence \cref{cvg_probability}. \\
+Moreover, for each fixed $ s \geq 0 $, $ Y^\sigma_s $ converges in distribution to the deterministic limit $ \Gamma_z(s) $, this convergence holds also for finite-dimensional marginals of $ (Y^\sigma_s, s \geq 0) $.
+This shows that the family of processes $ (Y^\sigma_s, s \geq 0) $ is C-tight \cite{billingsley2013convergence}.
+This yields the convergence in distribution of $ (Y^\sigma_s, s \geq 0) $ in the uniform topology to the deterministic process $ (\Gamma_z(s), s \geq 0) $.
+Finally, since the limit is deterministic, the convergence holds in probability.
+Hence \cref{cvg_probability} is proven which concludes the proof of \Cref{regime adaptative dynamics}.